Understanding VA Math

 The combined rating system starts to work against a Veteran the closer they get to 100%.
 It gets harder and harder to get that higher rating, especially once a veteran is over 50%.
 For instance, if a Veteran has two ratings of 50% and two of 20%, the combined rating is 80%.
 So even though 50+50+20+20 equals 140 in real math; it is only 80 in VA math.

 There are other factors that can affect a rating.
 For example, if a Veteran has too many ratings on one arm or one leg, then the VA places a cap on those specific ratings.
-So understanding VA math is significant to a Veteran because knowing how to calculate your disability rating is significant to knowing what benefits you are eligible to receive.
+So understanding VA math is significant to a Veteran because knowing how to calculate your disability rating is significant to know what benefits you are eligible to receive.